Drinking Around the World at Epcot

 - So this is one I wrote in my notes yet can’t actually remember.
 But if you’re trusting me enough to read this far, get a Canta Loop at the food stall in China.
 If I wrote it down you know it has to be good.

-- Hard root beer float in America
+- Get a classic hard root beer float in America.

 P.S.: Shout out to the random person I gave my number to, please stop texting me.